-a site, but go undetected, yielding the ``all-zero'' encounter
+a site, but go undetected, yielding the ``all-zero'' $consistence in this$ encounter

 histories which are observed.
-However, some of the all-zeros may well
+However, some of the all-zeros will typically

 correspond to sites where the species in fact {\it does}

 occur.
 Thus, while the zeros are observed, there are too many of them